-- Backing up virtual machines - Using the Activity Monitor to monitor virtual machine backups - Restarting jobs individually in the Activity Monitor - Viewing NetBackup activity in vSphere Web Client or vSphere Client (HTML5) - Using OpsCenter to report on virtual machine backups
+- Backing up virtual machines - Trial backup for VMware - Using the Activity Monitor to monitor virtual machine backups - Restarting jobs individually in the Activity Monitor - Viewing NetBackup activity in vSphere Web Client or vSphere Client (HTML5)

 Backing up virtual machines

 Virtual machine backups initiate from a NetBackup policy.
 You can start the backup manually from a policy, or have it run automatically according to a schedule that is defined in the policy.